ferrous-systems/rust-exercises/exercise-book/src/nrf52-troubleshoot-usb-dongle.md

 # Dongle USB functionality is not working

-> NOTE: this section only applies to the Beginner workshop
+> NOTE: this section only applies to the Radio exercise

 If you don't get any output from `cargo xtask serial-term` it could just have been that first line got lost when re-enumerating the device from bootloader mode to the loopback application.